oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 Exporting a domain partition creates a partition backup and stores it in an archived format.
 You can export a domain partition from source domain with its entire configuration and data.
 With few configuration changes, you can then import the partition archive into another instance of multi-tenant WLS (the target domain).
 You might need to update any domain dependencies, such as targets and security realms, and optionally update other attributes in the partition configuration to make it valid.

 When a partition is exported from the source domain it is packaged in a partition archive.
 Included in the partition archive is:
-∑	The partition configuration.
+¬∑	The partition configuration.
-∑	Any resource group contained in the partitions.
+¬∑	Any resource group contained in the partitions.
-∑	Any resource group templates referred to by those resource groups.
+¬∑	Any resource group templates referred to by those resource groups.
-∑	The contents of the file system, <partition-file-system>/config directory.
+¬∑	The contents of the file system, <partition-file-system>/config directory.
-∑	Optionally, application binaries and configuration for applications deployed to the partition.
+¬∑	Optionally, application binaries and configuration for applications deployed to the partition.
 No application runtime state or application-specific runtime configuration is included in the partition archive.
 Examples of what would not be exported are JMS messages in queues, users in an embedded LDAP realm.
 In this Lab, We will create a Non-JRF domain dev_domain and configure it with all required resources for Medrec application.
 You will remove domain partition dp1 from base_domain.
 As this domain partition is targeted to Virtual Target VT-Medrec-1 and we are going to import a new domain partition on this Virtual target.
 So we need to remove this domain partition dp1 for this Lab2.

  We are going to learn the following:
-∑	Exporting a domain partition from a Non-JRF domain dev_domain and importing it to a Restricted JRF domain base_domain.
+¬∑	Exporting a domain partition from a Non-JRF domain dev_domain and importing it to a Restricted JRF domain base_domain.
 Note: To simplify import/export both domains contain Virtual Target with the same name.
 In our case, base_domain and dev_domain has VT-Medrec-1 as Virtual Target.
 It is possible to make import/export without that restriction.
-To import partition and bind it to virtual target of different name, you should modify settings inside associated ì*-attributes.JSONî file
+To import partition and bind it to virtual target of different name, you should modify settings inside associated ‚Äú*-attributes.JSON‚Äù file

 Please remember that Virtual Target may be assigned to the one and only one domain partition.
-This is why before importing please ensure that original domain partition ìdp1î was completely removed from domain configuration .
+This is why before importing please ensure that original domain partition ‚Äúdp1‚Äù was completely removed from domain configuration .
 ## Stop and remove domain partition dp1 from base_domain.
 1. In Fusion Middleware Control [http://localhost:7001/em]( http://localhost:7001/em) , Click on **WebLogic Domain -> Environment -> Domain Partition**.
 2. Check the **box** near **dp1** then click on **Control -> Stop->Force Stop Now**.
 On the Confirmation Screen Click on **OK**.
-Once you see the message ** ìPartition state after the operation is SHUTDOWNî** then click on **Close**.
+Once you see the message ** ‚ÄúPartition state after the operation is SHUTDOWN‚Äù** then click on **Close**.
 3. Check the box near **dp1** and make it highlighted then click on **Delete**.
 In Delete Domain Partition Screen, click on OK.
 4. Go to Firefox and type the URL: [http://localhost:7101/dp1/medrec/](http://localhost:7101/dp1/medrec/)
-5. Confirm that page return **ìError 404óNot Foundî**.
+5. Confirm that page return **‚ÄúError 404‚ÄîNot Found‚Äù**.
 ## Create a new dev single server (Admin Server) domain
 We are going to create a domain which contains only Admin Server, as the previous domain base_domain is created with RESTRICTED-JRF template.
 But this domain will be created by default template that is with basic template.
 1. Open a new tab.
 2.	cd /u01/wins/wls1221/oracle_common/common/bin/
 3.	./config.sh
-4. Select **ìCreate a new domainî** and Enter **ì/u01/wins/wls1221/user_projects/domains/dev_domainî** as Domain Location then click on **Next**.
+4. Select **‚ÄúCreate a new domain‚Äù** and Enter **‚Äú/u01/wins/wls1221/user_projects/domains/dev_domain‚Äù** as Domain Location then click on **Next**.
 5. Leave **Default** on Templates then click on **Next**.
 6. Enter **weblogic/welcome1** as Name/Password in Administrator Account then click on **Next**.
 7. Leave default on Domain Mode and JDK then click on **Next**.